kparc/k/README.md

 #### how to upgrade?

-the update command is the same as install. for convenience, consider adding the following to your rc file:
+the upgrade is the same as install. for convenience, consider adding the following to your rc file:
 ```
 alias kup="npm i @kparc/k --global --quiet --no-audit --yes"
 ```
+additional flags suppress non-essential output, skip audit checks (k has no dependencies), and automatically accepts prompts (see below).

 #### how to downgrade?